9. Didn't Jesus replace the Ten Commandments with just one new one in John 15:12?

 12. How does law-keeping square with the NT emphasis on Grace?
 And aren't Jesus' commands "higher" than the Ten Commandments?

 Salvation is by Grace, but discipleship is a matter of obedience.
 The NT emphasizes discipleship, and sanctification and obedience--as well as salvation.
 Shall we not obey God, who loves us, and Christ, who died for us?
-It comes down to what Jesus said: "If you love me, you will obey what I command" (John 14:15, and see v.
+It comes down to what Jesus said: "If you love me, you will keep my commandments" (John 14:15, and see v.
 21).
-Chief among Jesus' commands were those two by which he summarized "all the Law and the Prophets" in terms of love for God and love for one's neighbor (Matt.
+Chief among Jesus' commandments were the two upon which depend "all the Law and the Prophets" (the entire OT)[2] in terms of the love they require for God and one's neighbor (Matt.
 22:34-40).
-Love for one's neighbor "sums up" the last six commands of the Ten Commandments (Rom.
-13:8-10), just as love for God sums up the first four.
-So if we love Jesus, we will obey the Ten Commandments in the spirit in which Jesus summarized them--including the 4th Commandment to, "remember the Sabbath day by keeping it holy" (Ex.
+Love for one's neighbor "sums up" the last six of the Ten Commandments (Rom.
+13:8-10), just as love for God sums up the first four.[3]
+So if we love Jesus, we will obey the Ten Commandments in the spirit in which Jesus summarized them--including the 4th Commandment to, "remember the Sabbath day, to keep it holy" (Ex.
 20:8).

 13. Why keep the Sabbath, but not the festivals of Israel or other parts of the Law of Moses?